A short proof of Kahn-Kalai conjecture: Introduction

 \end{theorem}

-This notes grew out of our attempt to teach Theorem \ref{Theorem1} in a class.
-We found a short cut using induction, avoiding the relatively technical analysis in \cite{PP}.
+This note grew out of our attempt to teach Theorem \ref{Theorem1} in class.
+We found a short argument, using induction, avoiding the relatively technical analysis in \cite{PP}.
 This simplifies the proof of the main result of \cite{PP} (Theorem \ref{main2} below) and reduces its length to about one page.
-The other ingredients remain the same.
+Other ingredients remain the same.

-This short proof also reveals that when $l \rightarrow \infty$ (which is the interesting case in applications) we can set $K \approx 3.998$, which we believed to be the best constant with respect to the current approach.
-The previous record is $K= 8$, see \cite{Bell}.
+Our proof also reveals that when $l \rightarrow \infty$ (which is the interesting case in applications), we can set $K \approx 3.998$, which we believe to be the best constant with respect to the current approach.
+The previous record is $ K=8$, see \cite{Bell}.